nielsenjared/nielsenjared.github.io/content/blog/algorithm-smallest-divisor-javascript/index.md

 They're prime!

-TODO how do we increment by 2 with odd (prime) numbers?
+How do we increment by 2 with odd (prime) numbers?

 We know we need to check each of the odd values, but we don't want to write a conditional for all of them.
 TODO